Configure Citrix Gateways

 - If users are required to present a smart card and enter a PIN, select Smart card.

 If you configure smart card authentication with a secondary authentication method to which users can fall back if they experience any issues with their smart cards, select the secondary authentication method from the Smart card fallback list.

-- Optionally enter the internally accessable URL of the gateway in the Callback URL box.
+- Optionally, enter the internally accessible URL of the gateway in the Callback URL box.
 This allows StoreFront to contact the Citrix Gateway authentication service to verify that requests received from Citrix Gateway originate from that appliance.
 It is required for smart access and for password-less authentication scenarios such as Smart Card or SAML otherwise you can leave it blank.
-If you have multiple NetScaler gateways with the same URL then this URL must be for the specific gateway server.
+If you have multiple Citrix Gateways with the same URL then this URL must be for the specific gateway server.